silverqx/TinyORM/docs/tinyorm-relationships.md

 Next, you have to define the `relationVisitor` method, which maps a relation name to a related model's type-id.
 Last but not least, you have to define the `u_relations` hash, which maps a relation name to the relationship method.

-> {note} You may omit the `friend class BaseModel` declaration and define all the private data and function members as public.
+> {note} You may omit the `friend BaseModel` declaration and define all the private data and function members as public.

 <a name="one-to-one"></a>
 ### One To One